microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 #endif
 ```

-If exception is thrown (and not caught) within the noexcept function, the application will terminate.
+If exception is thrown (and not caught) within the `noexcept` function, the application will terminate.
 Termination will
 ensure that exceptions will never cross the API boundaries.
 An overhead is incurred if a noexcept function
-calls functions that can throw exceptions, so consider marking all functions that shouldn't throw exceptions as noexcept.
+calls functions that can throw exceptions, so consider marking all functions that shouldn't throw exceptions as `noexcept`.
 If you are calling functions that can throw exceptions, make sure to handle them properly.

 * If using the [`dynamic_cast<>()`](https://en.cppreference.com/w/cpp/language/dynamic_cast),